senlin/classic-editor-addon/readme.txt

 Tags: gutenberg, classic editor, addon
 Requires at least: 4.9
 Requires PHP: 5.3
-Tested up to: 4.9.7
+Tested up to: 4.9.8
-Stable tag: 2.0.0
+Stable tag: 2.1.0
 License: GPL-3.0+
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-This free "Classic Editor Addon" plugin changes the default behaviour of the "Classic Editor" plugin; and then some.
+This free "Classic Editor Addon" plugin makes sure that Gutenberg cannot be accidentally activated even while the "Classic Editor" plugin is active.

 == Description ==

 > GDPR-compliant: does not collect any user data

-The "Classic Editor" plugin doesn't remove Gutenberg by default.
-With this free addon we set the option that controls this from no-replace to replace, so no additional action is needed anymore.
-This is what the Classic Editor should have done out of the box.

-In addition to this most basic requirement, the "Classic Editor Addon" removes the Settings link from the main Plugins page and removes the plugin's Settings from the Settings > Writing screen.
-Also the drop down buttons Gutenberg adds to the post type screens is replaced with the regular "Add New" button.

-**Update:** With version 2.0.0 we have added a class that detects whether the main "Classic Editor" plugin already has been installed and activated.
-If it hasn't, that plugin can be installed with one click.
-The notice can also be dismissed.

-Last but not least the Classic Editor Addon suppresses the Nag screen that is slated to arrive in the Dashboard with WP version 4.9.8.

 The free Classic Editor Addon plugin is targeted at everyone who is not yet ready for Gutenberg and/or who does not want to bother clients with Gutenberg.
-Install it now on sites and by the time WP 4.9.8 and eventually 5.0 are released, the UX remains the same as you are used to!
+Install it now on sites and by the time WP 5.0 is released, the UX remains the same as you are used to!

+The reason we released the "Classic Editor Addon" plugin is because in the beginning the "Classic Editor" plugin did not what it said on the label.

+Since version 0.0.4 of the "Classic Editor" plugin, it finally set the default setting to actually using the Classic Editor.
+It still contains a Settings page though and if the purpose of people is to get the Classic Editor instead of using Gutenberg, then we don't see the need for such a Settings page.

+Also, if we look at developers protecting the sites of their clients with the Classic Editor, they certainly don't want their clients to accidentally turn off the Classic Editor as Gutenberg adds a lot of undesirable comments, tags and what not to the content.

+Therefore we highly recommend installing this "Classic Editor Addon" plugin, which will auto-install the "Classic Editor" plugin.
+It  removes the Settings link from the main Plugins page and removes the plugin's Settings from the Settings > Writing screen.

 We support this plugin exclusively through [Github](https://github.com/senlin/classic-editor-addon/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue over at Github.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.